patricegautier/unifiZabbix/README.md

 Save and set up the {$UNIFI_PW} macro in General > Macros to your chosen password and it should automaticaly apply to all the Unifi devices that you have assigned one of Unifi templates of this package.

+If you use the UBNT Airmax template, you will have to do the same with the mca-status item.

 # Macros

 In Zabbix, in Administration > General > Macros, you will need to set a value for __*all*__ the following macros: